 – 2 large organic egg yolks, warmed to room temperature

 – 3 tablespoons of lemon juice

 1. Put the yolks, lemon juice, mustard, and pepper into a mixing bowl and whisk until smooth and light.

 2. Whisk in the Omega Cure and extra virgin olive oil, adding a few drops at a time.
 Make sure that the mix is completely smooth before pouring in the next drops of oil.

 3. When you have whisked in half of the oil, you can speed up the pouring.
 When you’ve used all the oil, you’ll have your Omega Curonaise.
 Add some more pepper if you like.
 Another option is to pour all the ingredients in a blender (use an immersion blender) and mix until the Omega Curonaise has thickened.

-4. Peel the fresh prawns and put them on a slice of the best sourdough bread you can find, or make your own.
-Add the Omega Curonaise, freshly ground pepper, and lemon juice.
+4. Peel the fresh prawns or shrimp and put them on a slice of the best sourdough bread you can find, or make your own.
+Top with Omega Curonaise, freshly ground pepper, and lemon juice.
 Garnish with caviar or a bit of lime, if you feel extravagant.

 A good Riesling is an excellent pairing for this recipe.

-If you are a morning smoothie drinker, try this recipe to get a solid dose of antioxidants from the blueberries and green tea, as well as fulfill your daily Omega Cure needs.
+If you’re a smoothie drinker, try this recipe to get a solid dose of antioxidants from the blueberries and green tea, as well as fulfill your daily omega 3 fish oil needs.

 – 1 cup plain yogurt